How to Restrict Products By Customer Group in Magento 2?

 It’s the quality of customer relationships that determines your development speed and sustainability over a long period of time.
 The loyalty of customers and wholesalers is the most valuable competitive advantage a company can gain.

 Still, loyalty needs to be built on depth of value, not giving steeper discounts.
-One way for you to allocate and control your resources to specific customer groups while maintaining profitability is to restrict products by groups, for instance: e
+One way for you to allocate and control your resources to specific customer groups while maintaining profitability is to restrict products by customer groups, for instance:

 Create special sales campaigns for loyalty programs that allow loyal groups to early access and make purchases to the brand’s special or limited products